 - In infants, it often occurs in the umbilicus or diaper/napkin region.

-- Bullous erysipelas can be due to co-infection with Staphylococcus aureus (including MRSA).
+- Bullous erysipelas can be due to streptococcal infection or co-infection with Staphylococcus aureus (including MRSA).

 What are the complications of erysipelas?

 Erysipelas recurs in up to one third of patients due to:

 - Lymphatic damage (hence impaired drainage of toxins)

 - Chronic leg swelling

 - Infections distant to the site of erysipelas: